History of Oregon: Modern history

 Industrial expansion began in earnest following the construction of the Bonneville Dam in 1933–1937 on the Columbia River.
 The power, food, and lumber provided by Oregon helped fuel the development of the West, although the periodic fluctuations in the nation's building industry have hurt the state's economy on multiple occasions.

 The state has a long history of polarizing conflicts: Native Americans vs. British fur trappers, British vs. settlers from the U.S., ranchers vs. farmers, wealthy growing cities vs. established but poor rural areas, loggers vs. environmentalists, white supremacists vs. anti-racists, social progressivism vs. small government conservatism, supporters of social spending vs. anti-tax activists, and native Oregonians vs. Californians (or outsiders in general).
 Oregonians also have a long history of secessionist ideas, with people in various regions and on all sides of the political spectrum attempting to form other states and even other countries.
 (See State of Jefferson, Cascadia, and Ecotopia.)

-Oregon still has the initiative, but by the late 1930s it was used to promote conservative causes and undo liberal reformns.
+Oregon still has the initiative, but by the late 1930s it was used to promote conservative causes and undo liberal reforms.
 In the 21st century state ballots often include right-wing proposals such as anti-gay and pro-religious measures side by side with politically liberal issues like drug decriminalization which demonstrates the wide spectrum of political values in the state.

 The historical policies of racial discrimination have had long-term effects on Oregon's population.
 A 1994 report from an Oregon Supreme Court task force found minorities more likely to be arrested, charged, convicted, incarcerated and on probation than "similarly situated non-minorities."
 The report does not place blame on individuals, but instead points out the problems of institutional racism.
 The report recommends multicultural training of the existing justice system personnel and also recommends diversifying the perspectives, backgrounds and demographics of future hires.